A visual improvement in fine lines after 1 week of use

 An effective moisturizing ingredient that also has been shown to be effective in evening out the skin tone and reducing hyperpigmentation.
 It can help somewhat reduce wrinkles in skin

-Source: Lookfantastic CA
+Source: Lookfantastic Australia

 This product contains good ingredients to attract water to the upper layer of the skin.
-These ingredients are called "humectants": faex, glycerin.
+These ingredients are called "humectants": glycerin, lactic acid.

 When humectants are on the surface of the skin, they “pull in” the moisture from the outside environment, or from within deeper layers of the skin.
 If the air is dry, humectants can speed up the moisture loss from the skin.
 This is why it is a good idea to use another product on top of this one to help "seal in" the moisture (look for ingredients like dimethicone, squalane, oils and butters).